ixxbit/tf-gcp-policies/README.md

 - Verify tools issue:

-- ` terraform --version
+    `terraform --version`

-- ` gcloud beta terraform vet
+    `gcloud beta terraform vet`

-### Directory Overview
+### Policy Library - Directory Overview

 `policy-library/`

 - `policies/` — This directory contains two subdirectories:

 - `constraints/` — **This directory is initially empty.
-Place your constraint files here.**
+We'll place our constraint files here.**

 - `templates/` — This directory contains pre-defined constraint templates.

 - `samples/` — **This directory contains sample constraints.**

 - `validator/` — This directory contains the .rego files and their associated unit tests.
-You don’t need to touch this directory unless you intend to modify existing constraint templates or create new ones.
+We don’t need to touch this directory unless we intend to modify existing constraint templates or create new ones.
 Running “make build” inlines the Rego content in the corresponding constraint template files.